-Paying the right amount of tax at the right time is a key part of those wider benefits.
-Around the world in 2017 we made a total tax contribution of more than £2.9 billion, enabling communities to provide vital public services and foster the development of infrastructure that provides a platform for growth and prosperity.
+A key part of our commitment to the communities in which we operate is ensuring that we pay the right amount of tax, at the right time.
+In 2018 we made a total tax contribution of more than £2.8 billion, helping those communities to provide the public services and infrastructure necessary to support their citizens, drive growth and build confidence in the future.